comsystan/comsystanj/index.md

 **It is recommended to use the latest Fiji version from the download archive [https://downloads.imagej.net/fiji/archive](https://downloads.imagej.net/fiji/archive).
 Updating is not mandatory.**

-**Please note that updating an older Fiji version is sometimes not successful to get the latest version**
+**Please note that updating an older Fiji version is sometimes not successful to get the latest version.**

 It is recommended to use both ComsystanJ and Fiji with the same pom-scijava version number.
 The pom-scijava version number of ComsystanJ can be viewed directly on the download site [Downloads](https://github.com/comsystan/comsystanj/releases).